Piggott Axial Flux Alternator Wind Turbine

 Turbines are individually manufactured

-The Piggott Turbine can only be manually constructed by following the directions outlines in Hugh Piggott’s open source book A Wind Turbine Recipe Book.
+The Piggott Turbine can only be manually constructed by following the directions outlined in Hugh Piggott’s open source book A Wind Turbine Recipe Book.

 Since the product is open source, the exact number of constructed turbines is unknown.